Rob Pelinka: Los Angeles Lakers (2017–present)

+Following Johnson's departure, Pelinka continued as the Lakers' general manager.
+In June 2019, the Lakers acquired Anthony Davis from the New Orleans Pelicans in exchange for Brandon Ingram, Lonzo Ball, Josh Hart and draft compensation.
+In January 2020, Pelinka was promoted to vice president of basketball operations while retaining his role as general manager.
+The Lakers finished the 2019–20 season with the best record in the Western Conference and defeated the Miami Heat in the 2020 NBA Finals, winning the franchise's 17th NBA championship.
+Pelinka finished seventh in voting for the 2019–20 NBA Executive of the Year Award, receiving one first-place vote.

 On January 10, 2020, Pelinka was promoted to vice president of basketball operations while also maintaining his role as GM.

-In 2020, Pelinka finished in 7th place for the Executive of the Year Award.
+In 2021, the Lakers acquired Russell Westbrook from the Washington Wizards in exchange for a package including Kyle Kuzma, Kentavious Caldwell-Pope, Montrezl Harrell and a first-round draft pick.
+The Lakers finished the 2021–22 season 33–49 and missed the playoffs.

+During the 2022–23 season, Pelinka restructured the roster through several midseason trades, acquiring Rui Hachimura and later trading Westbrook in a three-team deal that brought D'Angelo Russell, Jarred Vanderbilt and Malik Beasley to Los Angeles.
+The Lakers finished the regular season 18–9 following the roster overhaul and advanced to the Western Conference finals.

 On the night of February 1–2, 2025, Pelinka together with longtime friend Nico Harrison concluded the Luka Dončić–Anthony Davis trade, considered by many to be one of the greatest coups in NBA history.
 On April 18, Pelinka and the Lakers agreed to a multiyear contract extension, and he was promoted to president of basketball operations, while remaining as the team's general manager.

 College statistics

 The following are Pelinka's career statistics at the University of Michigan: